OMS III

 LCOM 5501 Emergency Medicine Advanced Clinical Rotation OMS III 10 Credit Hour(s)

-The Emergency Medicine experience occupies a unique niche in medical education as it provides trainees with the opportunity to view the undifferentiated patient population with varying modes of presentation.
+The four-week Emergency Medicine experience occupies a unique niche in medical education as it provides trainees with the opportunity to view the undifferentiated patient population with varying modes of presentation.
 It affords the medical student the opportunity to learn in an Emergency Medicine setting.
 This course is intended for the OMS-III Osteopathic Medical Student to become familiar with the role of Emergency Medicine in practice.
 The OMS-III Osteopathic Medical Student sees the essentials of Emergency Medicine through observation and performance of clinical procedures, hands on clinical experiences and direct interaction with faculty, individual patients, and families.
 Integration of medical knowledge, patient care, and evidence-based medicine is achieved with emphasis on development of clinical skills, prioritization skillsets, and utilization of both hospital and community resources.

 Offered: Resident